EBuddy: a workflow orchestrator for industrial human-machine collaboration: Methodology

 \subsubsection{Vector embeddings and similarity function}

-Given a pretrained language embedding model $f_\theta$ with parameters $\theta$, a latent embedding, i.e. a dense vectorial representation, of a text $a$ is defined as $x=f_{\theta}(a)\in \mathbb{R}^d$.
+Given a pretrained language embedding model $f_\theta$ with parameters $\theta$, a latent embedding, i.e., a dense vectorial representation, of a text $a$ is defined as $x=f_{\theta}(a)\in \mathbb{R}^d$.
 To evaluate semantically similar texts, given two queries $a,b$ and the corresponding embeddings $x,y$ L2-normalized as $\hat{x}=\frac{x}{\lVert x \rVert_2}$, we can use as similarity function the cosine similarity:

-In practice, for creating the embedding embedding model $f_\theta$, a pretrained transformer based model is selected~\cite{wang2020minilmdeepselfattentiondistillation}.
-The model is a distilled version of an uncased sentence embedding model~\cite{devlin2019bertpretrainingdeepbidirectional}) with 12 layers, 384 hidden size and 33M parameters.
+In practice, for creating the embedding model $f_\theta$, a pretrained transformer-based model is selected~\cite{wang2020minilmdeepselfattentiondistillation}.
+The model is a distilled version of an uncased sentence embedding model~\cite{devlin2019bertpretrainingdeepbidirectional} with 12 layers, 384 hidden size and 33M parameters.